*8 Minute Read*

 Designing your product and service sales strategy around each of your personas will ensure that each segment of your target audience is served according to their specific needs.

 Burying a customer with a ton of emails and offers will not help you fill your sales pipeline.
-Segmenting your audience though, in order to send “personalized” to the right prospect at the right time will be a much more effective way to nurture the relationship.
+Segmenting your audience to send “personalized” information is a more effective way to nurture this relationship.

 5. Cultivating Prospects To Strengthen The Relationship

-Cultivating prospects, also known as lead nurturing, is when a business provides prospects and existing customers with information, offers and resources that may hold value for them.
+Cultivating prospects, also known as lead nurturing, is when a business provides prospects and existing customers with information, offers, and resources of value.
 Customers have their own schedule for buying.
-They are not going to make a purchase decision based on the needs of your business.
+They are not going to make a purchase based on the needs of your business.
 Yet you can improve the likelihood of a prospect choosing your business when they are ready to buy if you are nurturing a relationship with them.

-Interact with prospects via email, in-person, social media, etc. so that they will begin to understand more about your brand.
-Set up emails periodically to inform them about helpful resources (your blog articles and eBooks) or sales offers that they may be interested in.
-The key here is to initiate and continue to make contact with the prospect to provide helpful content more often than you offer sales offers.
+Interact with prospects via email, in-person, social media, and other means to educate customers about your brand.
+Set up emails periodically to inform them about helpful resources (your blog articles and eBooks) or sales offers that’ll interest them.
+The key here is to initiate and continue contact with prospects to provide more helpful content than sales offers.

 6. Be The Authority On Your Sector

-One of the best ways to retain and gain customers is by being known as the business that solves problems.
+One of the best ways to gain and retain customers is by being known as the business that solves problems.
 What you sell is a great way to make your customers successful, but what you know can help your customers solve problems without ever spending a dime.
-Being the authority on your sector means that you have a knowledge base that visitors can utilize to learn something from you.
+Being the authority in your sector means that you have a knowledge base that visitors can utilize to learn something from you.

-Businesses around the world but especially small businesses give free access to valuable information as a way to provide intrinsic value and build authority.
+Businesses around the world, especially small businesses, give free access to valuable information as a way to provide intrinsic value and build authority.
 What you sell may be important, but what you know is what makes you invaluable to your prospects and customers.
 So make sure you allow customers to discover what’s helpful from your experience.

 7. Let Them Know What You Stand For

 Today’s customers are looking for more than just the product or service.
 In recent years, customers have begun to look at the business as a whole, making a buying decision based on way more factors than just price.
-Customers today expect more from a business as it relates to giving them what they need and how what the business does affects ecosystems that you may not even consider to be connected to your business.
+Customers today expect more from a business as it relates to giving them what they need and how what a business does affects ecosystems you didn’t realize were connected to your business.

-Businesses today, should take time to show off all of the good that they do for their communities as it relates to hot button issues.
-These issues can be related to any socioeconomic or environmental issue that its customers may deem important.
-These types of efforts affect your sales pipeline directly and indirectly because they help to bring publicity and brand awareness.
+Businesses today should take time to show off all of the good that they do for their communities as it relates to hot button issues.
+These issues can be related to any socioeconomic or environmental issue customers may deem important.
+These types of efforts affect your sales pipeline directly and indirectly because they help with publicity and brand awareness.